ravish-oo/opoch-toe-arc-agi-v3/docs/WOs/all_WOs.md

 * **WO-09**: insert spurious second write; repaint hash must change and harness must fail.
 * **WO-10**: attempt “most frequent in test” color selection; receipts must expose invalid provenance.
 * **WO-11**: simulate env flip; pipeline reorder should change receipts and be caught.

+### WO notes and things to take care
+Where to place NTT details (Python)
+Put NTT/FFT method selection and receipts in WO-05 — Truth compiler (gfp).
+That WO owns per_color_overlap and must: implement integer FFT or NTT, exclude identity Δ, verify overlaps by pixel equality, record (method, modulus/root or verified=true) in receipts.

+COUNT-based S qualifiers
+Add under WO-02 — Shape S as an optional sub-family that can be turned on when needed.
+Keep it trivial until a task actually requires it:
+Implement the parameter encoding (<4><alpha1><beta1><alpha2><beta2>) and “qual id” hashing exactly as frozen in the addendum.
+Only activate the COUNT candidate when a clear equality proof across all trainings exists.

+from docs/common_mistakes.md
+WO-00: J1 (determinism), no timestamps in receipts.
+WO-01: F1, F2.
+WO-02: E1 (+ the period-axis tie clarification).
+WO-03: D2.
+WO-04: E2, A1, C2.
+WO-05: 0 fundamentals, D1, I1.
+WO-06: G2.
+WO-07: G1.
+WO-08: C1 (plus tie tuple receipts).
+WO-09: H1, H2.
+WO-10: A1, A2, B1, B2, C1, C2.
+WO-11: J1 (double-run determinism).